entigolabs/entigo-infralib-agent/examples/README.md

 Run removal pipelines in reverse order as they appear in the merged configuration.
 Remember to remove EBS, ALB, NLB resources and Route53 records before doing that.

 For example:
+1) Enable all the destroy pipeline transitions
-1) Delete all PV and PVC resources
+2) Delete all PV and PVC resources from the EKS cluster
-2) Delete all ingress resources
+2) Delete all ingress resources from the EKS cluster
 3) Run helm-destroy
 4) Remove all route53 domains created by external-dns
 5) Run infra-destroy